Logo light mode the Fabryk

 Navigating your way to Kyushu is straightforward with several transportation options available.
 The region is serviced by multiple airports, including Fukuoka Airport, Kagoshima Airport, and Nagasaki Airport, offering domestic and some international flights.
 Additionally, you can reach Kyushu by train via the extensive JR Kyushu railway network, which connects major cities like Fukuoka, Kumamoto, and Kagoshima.
 For those exploring from within Japan, the Shinkansen bullet train offers a swift one-hour journey from Hiroshima to Fukuoka.

-hot springs of beppu The hot springs of Beppu
+The hot springs of Beppu

-Getting around Kyūshū: Utilizing Public Transport
+Getting around Kyushu: Utilizing Public Transport

-Public transportation in Kyushu, Japan, is exceptionally efficient and well-connected, surpassing even the high standards set by Japanese mobility.
-Unlike the complaints (voiced by Japanese) sometimes heard about Hokkaido, where public transportation is still great, we even managed to reach the top of Mount Asahidake completely using public transportation!
 Kyushu's transportation network is even more impressive, offering seamless navigation without the need to rent a car.
 All the cities are interconnected by trains, buses, and ferries, including luxurious vessels with lounge areas, music, and stylish decor reminiscent of scenes from popular 80s manga series like "City Hunter".
 With such comprehensive transportation options, getting around Kyushu is a breeze, ensuring a hassle-free and enjoyable travel experience.

 Our Kyushu Itinerary